nicholsson/odin-recipes/README.md

 # odin-recipes
 Hello!
-This is a step by step tutorial by TheOdinProject!
+This is a website that I'm creating for the odin project's assignment